Marrow (vegetable): History

-According to the Oxford English Dictionary, the first mention of vegetable marrows dates to 1822, zucchini to 1929, and courgettes to 1931.
-However, the word zucchini had already appeared in newspapers by 1916.
+According to the Oxford English Dictionary, the first mention of vegetable marrows dates to 1822, zucchini to 1916, and courgettes to 1931.
 Before the introduction of Cucurbita species from the New World, marrow signified the immature, edible fruits of Lagenaria, a cucurbit gourd of African origin widely grown since antiquity for eating when immature and for drying as watertight receptacles when grown to maturity.